frankhale/toby/README.md

 The old Toby architecture was geared towards an Electron deployment and I loaded all the code from the file system.
-The new architecture puts Toby behind an Express web application that is spawned from a regular Node process so that more deployment scenarios.
+The new architecture puts Toby behind an Express web application that is spawned from a regular Node process so that more deployment scenarios are possible.

 A Toby deployment would ship the regular Node.exe and Node.dll files along side the source code.
 We know NW.js and Electron ship with Node embedded but shipping Node as an external resource allows us to run Toby in a regular Node process and unencumbered by NW.js / Electron specific compiling requirements for any potential native Node modules we may want to use in the future.
-The only native Node module being used to my knowledge is SQLite3.
+The only native Node module being at the moment is SQLite3.

 Having Toby behind an Express app makes it fairly trivial to deploy to NW.js, Electron and support a regular web browser.
 You need a fairly minimal set of